Cost of French Doors

 If you fit them DIY, you should contact your local council in order to arrange for a professional to come by and sign it off.
 It is best to inform your local council before the work is undertaken.

-At worst, you could damage the doors and possibly beyond repair, which would, of course, be a very expensive error.
+At worst, you could damage the doors and possibly beyond repair, which would be a costly error.

 When working with sharp and heavy tools and heavy materials, you also risk injury to yourself.
 If you decide to fit French doors DIY, proceed with caution.